 Welcome.
 Bienvenue.
 Bozhoo.

 Thank you for your interest in the Rural and Northern Immigration Pilot Program (RNIP) in Sudbury, Ontario.
-The Sudbury RNIP program is delivered by the City of Greater Sudbury’s Economic Development division and funded by FedNor and the Greater Sudbury Development Corporation.
-The RNIP is a unique permanent residence pathway for international workers, aimed toward filling important labour shortages in the Sudbury community.
-The RNIP is designed for workers who have an intention to reside in the City of Greater Sudbury over the long term, and if approved, are granted the ability to apply for permanent residency as well as an LMIA-exempt work permit.
+The Sudbury RNIP program is delivered by the City of Greater Sudbury’s Economic Development division and funded by FedNor, the Greater Sudbury Development Corporation, and the City of Greater Sudbury.
+The RNIP is a unique permanent residence pathway for international workers, aimed toward filling important labour shortages in Sudbury and surrounding communities.
+The RNIP is designed for workers who have an intention to reside in the community over the long term, and if approved, are granted the ability to apply for permanent residency as well as an LMIA-exempt work permit.